The Myrtle Rust National Action Plan

 The Draft Action Plan, funded by the Plant Biosecurity CRC and the National Environmental Science Program, was released in mid-2018.
 Since then the Australian Plant Biosecurity Science Foundation has sought feedback on the plan and engagement with the relevant government agencies on its finalisation and, most importantly its implementation.

 In the meantime, the Foundation will continue to build on the work of the PBCRC: so far we have made nine project investments addressing Myrtle Rust in Australia.

-The Myrtle Rust in Australia: A draft Action Plan can be downloaded here.
+The Myrtle Rust in Australia: National Action Plan can be downloaded (screen version) or booklet printable version here.

-The draft Action Plan is supported by Myrtle Rust reviewed: The impacts of the invasive plant pathogen Austropuccinia psidii on the Australian environment (R.O.
-Makinson 2018), a valuable resource to be read in conjunction with the draft Action Plan.
+The Action Plan is supported by Myrtle Rust reviewed: The impacts of the invasive plant pathogen Austropuccinia psidii on the Australian environment (R.O.
+Makinson 2018), a valuable resource to be read in conjunction with the National Action Plan.

-For further information on the progress of the Plan, please email firstname.lastname@example.org.
+For further information on the Plan, please email firstname.lastname@example.org.